matesicsimun/JelaSvijeta/README.md

 ### Using the API
-The app exposes one API: `/dishes` which allows for multiple parameters.
+The app exposes one endpoint: `/dishes` which allows for multiple parameters.
 The available params are:
 <ul>
     <li>lang (required) - Specify language ('hr', 'fr', 'de'...)</li>